 Put your trust in the South Carolina law firm that puts people first

 If you were injured, or a loved one died because of a hospital’s or medical professional’s failure to recognize or accurately diagnose cancer, let us help you obtain the justice and compensation you deserve.
-At McGowan, Hood & Felder, LLC, our hard-working, no-nonsense South Carolina medical malpractice attorneys have extensive experience advocating for people when medical professionals fail to perform to acceptable standards of care.
+At McGowan, Hood, Felder & Phillips, LLC, our hard-working, no-nonsense South Carolina medical malpractice attorneys have extensive experience advocating for people when medical professionals fail to perform to acceptable standards of care.
 We are dedicated, driven, and committed to delivering results.
 Your medical malpractice case matters to us.

-Contact McGowan, Hood & Felder, LLC today.
+Contact McGowan, Hood, Felder & Phillips, LLC today.
 Call 803-327-7800 and schedule a free case evaluation by a South Carolina medical malpractice attorney, or fill out our contact form from any device.
 We proudly serve people throughout South Carolina from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.